More Great Days At Work Start With You!

 - Are there obstacles (e.g., lack of resources) standing in the way of maximum contribution?

 By asking yourself these questions you can start to determine if your work “works” for you?
 Does your work “work” for the organization?
-Once you know where you stand, you can start to plan, and take action, to enhance both your satisfaction and contribution and become more engaged.
+Once you know where you stand, you can start to plan how to increase your employee engagement, and take action, to enhance both your satisfaction and contribution.

 Surveys don’t change organizational culture, people taking action do.
 Consider what you can do to enhance your satisfaction and contribution to the organization.
 When you do, you’ll not only be increasing your own engagement, you’ll be setting yourself up for more GREAT days at work!